druckenclam/reactjs101/Ch03/react-jsx-introduction.md

 ![JSX 簡明入門教學指南](./images/reactjs.png)

 ## Introduction
-According to [React](https://facebook.github.io/react/) official website, React ia a JavaScritp Library for building user interface. 以 MVC 模式來說，ReactJS 主要是負責 View 的部份。過去一段時間，我們被灌輸了許多前端分離的觀念，在前端三兄弟中（或三姊妹、三劍客）：HTML 掌管內容結構、CSS 負責外觀樣式，JavaScript 主管邏輯互動，千萬不要混在一塊。然而，在 React 世界裡，所有事物都是 以 Component 為基礎，將同一個 Component 相關的程式和資源都放在一起，而在撰寫 React Component 時我們通常會使用 [JSX](https://facebook.github.io/jsx/) 的方式來提升程式撰寫效率。事實上，JSX 並非一種全新的語言，而是一種語法糖（[Syntatic Sugar](https://en.wikipedia.org/wiki/Syntactic_sugar)），一種語法類似 [XML](https://zh.wikipedia.org/wiki/XML) 的 ECMAScript 語法擴充。在 JSX 中 HTML 和組建這些元素標籤的程式碼有緊密的關係。因此你可能要熟悉一下以 Component 為單位的思考方式（本文主要使用 ES6 語法）。
+According to [React](https://facebook.github.io/react/) official website, React ia a JavaScritp Library for building user interface.
+In terms of MVC, ReactJS is mainly responsible for view.
+For a very long time, We have been preached the virtues of separation of HTML, CSS , JavaScript.
+They don't mix.
+However，from React's perspective, everything is based on Component.
+One should putting everything related to a Component together.
+We also use [JSX](https://facebook.github.io/jsx/) to write components.
+In fact, JSX is not a new language, but [Syntatic Sugar](https://en.wikipedia.org/wiki/Syntactic_sugar)）, similar to [XML](https://zh.wikipedia.org/wiki/XML), an extension to ECMAScript.
+JSX tags are closely connected to programms that implements the tags.
+We need to think in terms of components (using ES6). ）。

 JSX utilize the powerful features of JavaScript, abandoning templates.
 This is different from [Angular](https://angularjs.org/)'s notion for enhancing HTML.
 JSX is not mandatory; you can use React without JSX.
-Eventually JSX will turn into JavaScript (only thing that web browser understands). 不過等你閱讀完接下來的內容，你或許會開始發現 JSX 的好，認真考慮使用 JSX 的語法。
+Eventually JSX will turn into JavaScript (only thing that web browser understands).
+After reading the material below, you shall be able to understand JSX and why it's a good choice.

 ## 一、Benefits of using JSX